rancher/docs/docs/pages-for-subheaders/cis-scan-guides.md

 # About Skipped and Not Applicable Tests

-For a list of skipped and not applicable tests, refer to <a href="cis-scans/skipped-tests" target="_blank">this page.</a>
+For a list of skipped and not applicable tests, refer to [this page](../explanations/integrations-in-rancher/cis-scans/skipped-and-not-applicable-tests.md).

 For now, only user-defined skipped tests are marked as skipped in the generated report.